sahassan012/movie-review-analysis-myVector/README.md

 * All lines after: 1-5 (ratings)
 * last line: -1 (terminating character)

-## How to run program in shell
+## How to run(from command line)
-From the project directory execute:\
+From the project directory execute:
 ```console
 ./a.out
 ```
-and then enter the .txt file name:\
+and then enter the .txt file name:
 ```console
 movie1.txt
 ```